 Updating from older versions¶

-You can easily update Anaconda to the latest version.
+Follow the instructions below to update Anaconda to the latest version.

-- Windows: Open the Start Menu and choose Anaconda Prompt.
+- Windows: Open Anaconda Prompt.

 - macOS or Linux: Open a terminal window.